CepedaBrayan/last-four-characters/README.md

 - MongoDB connection pooling is managed automatically.
 - All timestamps (`created_at`) are numeric UNIX epoch values in milliseconds.
 - Works seamlessly in both local and Vercel serverless environments.
-- Ensure your MongoDB cluster is accessible from your deployment region.
+- Ensure your MongoDB cluster is accessible from your deployment region and your environment variables are correctly set (for local development).

 ---